Cinderella Review – Bristol’s Christmas Pantomime

 in all the right places!
 He’s the perfect age for panto and the enthusiastic audience participation which goes with it!

-When the boys found out the show featured world-famous skaters, they were concerned there may lack a plot and dialogue but the storyline is clear and easy to follow.
+When the boys found out the show featured world-famous skaters, they were concerned it may lack a plot and dialogue but the storyline is clear and easy to follow.

 Compared to most theatre visits, there’s very little etiquette to concern yourself with at the panto, which is great when taking young children.